crcong/vite-plugin-externals/README.md

 export default {
   plugins: [
-    vue(), // @vitejs/plugin-vue will transofrm SFC to JS code
+    vue(), // @vitejs/plugin-vue will transform SFC to JS code

     // It should be under @vitejs/plugin-vue
     viteExternalsPlugin({